Skip to site content

 • Remind patients to discard expired or unused medications that have been discontinued.

-• Educate patients on the use of their medication, including the indication, side effects, potential for abuse and any required testing or follow up.
+• Educate patients on medication usage, including the indication, potential side effects (including substance use disorder) and any necessary testing or follow up.

-• Ask patients to use one pharmacy for all of their prescriptions.
+• Ask patients to use one pharmacy for all prescriptions.

 Other Risk Management Strategies